Private Information Retrieval from MDS Coded Data in Distributed Storage Systems: Appendix

 where \eqref{eq:res} follows from the fact that the coded data stored on parity node $l$ can be written as ${\mathbf{w}}_l={{\mathbf{p}}'}^T_{l-k} \mathscr{X}$.
 Thus, similarly to~\eqref{eq:s1}, we can write all the responses of the parity nodes in vector form as

 Next, we want to show that $x_i^f$ can be decoded as follows,

 Indeed, we have

-where $\tr(.)$ is the trace operator, \eqref{eq:d0} follows from \eqref{eq:s1}, \eqref{eq:d1} follows from the trace property, $\tr(A B C) = \tr(C A B)$, and \eqref{eq:d2} follows from \eqref{eq:p}.
+where $\tr(\cdot)$ is the trace operator, \eqref{eq:d0} follows from \eqref{eq:s1}, \eqref{eq:d1} follows from the trace property, $\tr(A B C) = \tr(C A B)$, and \eqref{eq:d2} follows from \eqref{eq:p}.

-This means that the responses of the systematic nodes and those of the parity nodes cancel out to leave the part required, i.e., $x_i^f$.
-Therefore, we showed that in the $i^{th}, i=1,\dots,k$ subquery, the user can decode $x_i^f$ and by the completion of the $k^{th}$ subquery the user would have obtained the whole file $X^f$.
+This means that the responses of the systematic nodes and those of the parity nodes cancel out to leave the part required, \emph{i.e.}, $x_i^f$.
+Therefore, we showed that in the $i^{th}, i=1,\dots,k$ sub-query, the user can decode $x_i^f$ and by the completion of the $k^{th}$ sub-query the user would have obtained the whole file $X^f$.

-\textit{Privacy:} Recall that $f$, the index of the file wanted by the user, is chosen uniformly at random from $[m]$.
-Let $S_b$ be a subset of cardinality $b$ of $[m]$ representing the set of $b$ spy nodes.
-We define $Q_{S_b}$ to be the set of query vectors (or matrices) incoming to the $b$ nodes indexed by $S_b$.
-We want to show that when $b$ spies collude, they cannot learn any information about $f$, i.e., $H(f|Q_{S_b}) = H(f)$, for any possible set of spies $S_b\subset [n], |S_b|=b$.

-Where the equality in equation~\eqref{eq:p1} follows from the fact that $H(Q_{S_b}|f,U_i) = 0$, since the query vectors are a deterministic function of $f$ and $U_i$.
-Equation~\eqref{eq:p3} follows from $H(U_i|f)=H(U_i)$, since the random matrix $U_i$ is independent of the file index $f$.
-Moreover, $H(U_i|Q_{S_b},f)=0$ since by \eqref{eq:q1}, given $f$, $U_i$ can be decoded from $Q_{S_b}$ due to the MDS property of the code.
-Lastly, in \eqref{eq:p4} $H(Q_{S_b})=H(U_i)=m$ follows again from \eqref{eq:q1} and the MDS property of the code.